maxRN/lix-quick-install-action/README.md

 ### Flakes

-These settings are always set by default (except on Nix 2.3):
+These settings are always set by default:

 ```conf
 experimental-features = nix-command flakes